 You can read more about these insects in our Insect Identification blog.
 Refer to some of our most popular and effective insect control products below and be sure to follow product label instructions before application.

+If you notice any disease outbreaks, you may need to make applications of a systemic fungicide like Azoxy 2 SC Select, which is included in the Lawnifi Complete Program.
 Even if you don’t have disease in your lawn, it’s still good practice to apply it preventively to keep disease from taking over—especially if you’ve had disease in the past around this time.

 Systemic fungicide applications should take place before you apply any spring fertilizer.
 If you have fungus in your lawn, the nitrogen found in fertilizers oftentimes feeds it and helps it spread.
 Apply a systemic fungicide and wait a few weeks before applying any fertilizer.